-Our pro bono activities have included:
+Our pro bono activities include:

-- Organizing a Pro Bono Practice Group which works closely with the SeniorLAW Center by helping elderly, low-income residents of Philadelphia with landlord-tenant issues.
+- Organizing a Pro Bono Practice Group which works closely with the SeniorLAW Center by helping the elderly, low-income residents of Philadelphia with landlord-tenant issues.

 - Providing legal writing skills for Wills for Heroes, which assists all active and veteran military personnel in creating living wills for each service member and their spouse.